wadewegner/sfdx-core-test-plugin/README.md

 # sfdx-core-test-plugin

-Just playing around with the new Salesforce DX Core Libraries in an OCLIF-based plugin.
+An example of using the Salesforce DX Core Libraries in an OCLIF-based plugin.

 ## Setup and Use